 Portugal is a real cycling jewel in Europe’s crown.
 Quite simply, bike touring in Portugal is delightful!

-Cyclists will enjoy Lisbon’s historic and timelessness to continue on to the Algarve’s coastline offering wind swept white beaches, castles and headlands, Portugal seems to have it all.
+Cyclists will enjoy Lisbon’s timelessness and continue on to the Algarve’s coastline offering wind swept white beaches, castles and headlands.
+Portugal seems to have it all.
 Visit beautiful Porto and go on to cycle the Douro.
 The Alentejo’s rolling countryside provides inspiring vistas at every turn.
 Of course there are always a few exerting climbs for those who enjoy a biking challenge.
 Top that with magical palaces and monuments along Portugal’s West coast and you will soon immerse yourself in the spirit of the place.

 Our holidays cycle through the middle of Portugal, a rich fertile area called the Alentejo.
 This undulating terrain is home to a wealth of cultures and has seen some of the most powerful and influential of them settle here.
 Agriculturally based still, the artisanship apparent in everything from their famous woven carpets to their potent port is crafted with much pride.
 Cycle this area discovering the charming hilltop castle towns, its romantic Moorish legacy, the Roman mosaics and stirring monuments in the heritage city of Evora and of course the most lovely scenery.
 A country of explorers is waiting for you!